When a pre-schooler gets Covid-19: Two parents' stories

 He was partially vaccinated at the time, and his parents tested him for Covid-19.
 He was negative.

-When the boy threw up and began running a fever, his parents took him to a doctor first thing the next morning, only to be told it was likely to be food poisoning and gave him medication to soothe his tummy and bring down the fever.
+When the boy threw up and began running a fever, his parents took him to a doctor first thing the next morning, only to be told it was likely to be food poisoning.
+He was given medication to soothe his tummy and bring down the fever.

 The next day, he was almost back to his normal self and no longer seemed as tired as before.